anuragtijare-debug/Loan-Default-Risk-Analysis-Dashboard/README.md

 Based on the analysis, the following actions are recommended:

-1. Strengthen underwriting for young borrowers aged 18–25.
+1. **Strengthen underwriting for young borrowers**
-2. Apply stricter income verification for borrowers earning below $30K.
+   - Borrowers aged 18–25 show high default probability.
+   - Additional income and employment verification should be applied.

+2. **Monitor low-income borrowers**
+   - Borrowers earning below $30K have the highest default risk.
+   - Loan limits and approval thresholds should be reviewed for this group.

-3. Encourage or require co-signers for high-risk borrower profiles.
+3. **Encourage co-signers for high-risk profiles**
+   - Borrowers without co-signers show higher risk exposure.
+   - Co-signers can help reduce repayment risk.

+4. **Control high DTI exposure**
-4. Monitor borrowers with high DTI ratios more closely.
+   - Borrowers with high debt-to-income ratios should be monitored closely.
+   - DTI-based approval rules can improve portfolio quality.

-5. Reduce exposure to critical-risk credit score groups.
+5. **Reduce exposure to critical-risk borrowers**
+   - Borrowers with credit scores below 500 require stricter risk checks.
+   - This segment should be monitored with early-warning indicators.

-6. Expand lending to low-risk borrower segments.
+6. **Expand low-risk segments**
-7. Review business loan approval criteria due to higher risk.
-8. Use borrower risk segmentation for better credit decision-making.
+   - Senior borrowers and high-credit-score customers show better repayment behavior.
+   - These segments can be targeted for safer portfolio growth.

 ---

 ## Tools Used

 - Power BI
+- SQL
+- Python
 - DAX
 - Power Query
 - Data Modeling